hifarrer/AiDoctorGemini/docs/mobile-api.md

 ## Technical Details

 ### PDF Processing
-- Uses `pdf-parse` library for server-side PDF parsing
+- Uses `pdfjs-dist` library with dynamic imports for server-side compatibility
-- Extracts text from all pages in a single operation
+- Extracts text from all pages sequentially
 - Handles various PDF formats and encodings
 - Cleans and normalizes extracted text
-- Extracts PDF metadata (title, author, creation date, etc.)
+- No worker dependencies for server-side deployment

 ### Performance
 - Processes PDFs up to 10MB
-- Extracts text from all pages in a single operation
+- Extracts text from all pages sequentially
-- Returns full text content and PDF metadata
+- Returns full text content with page count
 - Optimized for mobile network conditions
 - Server-side processing for better reliability